mkuthan/mkuthan.github.io/source/_posts/2017-11-04-kafka-streams-dsl-vs-processor-api.markdown

 but unfortunately it also hides many useful knobs and switches.

 * [Kafka Processor API](https://docs.confluent.io/current/streams/developer-guide.html#processor-api)
-provides low level, imperative way to define stream processing logic.
+provides a low level, imperative way to define stream processing logic.
 At first sight Processor API could look hostile but finally gives much more flexibility to developer.
-This blog post shows that hand crafted stream processors might be a magnitude more efficient than naive implementation using Kafka DSL.
+This blog post shows that hand-crafted stream processors might be a magnitude more efficient than a naive implementation using Kafka DSL.

 * [KSQL](https://www.confluent.io/product/ksql/)
-is a promise that stream processing could be expressed by anyone using SQL like language.
+is a promise that stream processing could be expressed by anyone using SQL as the language.
 It offers an easy way to express stream processing transformations as an alternative to writing an application in a programming language such as Java.
-In addition processing transformation written in SQL like language can be highly optimized by execution engine without any developer effort.
+Moreover, processing transformation written in SQL like language can be highly optimized by execution engine without any developer effort.
 KSQL was released recently and it is still at very early development stage.